DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The Pros

-You’re getting the best quality selection of sound effects from each kit.
-Even with the smallest option, you’re receiving hundreds of high-quality 24bit WAV files that are fully compatible with Windows and Mac software.
+Each kit offers a quality selection of sound effects.
+Even with the smallest option, you receive hundreds of high-quality 24-bit WAV files fully compatible with Windows and Mac software.

 The option of three kits lets you decide what is suitable for your production.
 If you have the budget to spare, purchasing the most extensive bundle gives you over 6,000 weapon sounds at your disposal.